Ajron

-Ajron, real Michał Dąbal (born 9 November 1985 in Warsaw) is a Polish music producer, director, editor and cinematographer.
+Michał Dąbal (born 9 November 1985 in Warsaw), known professionally as Ajron, is a Polish music producer, director, editor, and cinematographer.

 Life and work

-Michał Dąbal started his artistic activity at the beginning of the first decade of the 21st century.
-Initially, he worked as a hip-hop producer for the music label JuNouMi Records.
-However, he was famous for his cooperation with the rapper Michał "Małolat" Kapliński, with whom he recorded the album entitled "W pogoni za lepszej jakości życiem", released in 2005.
-The material reached the 14th place on the list of the most popular albums in Poland (Official Sales Chart).
-In addition, the duo's hit entitled "W tej grze", which reached the 4th place in the Szczecin Polish Radio Hit List (Szczecińska Lista Przebojów).
+Michał Dąbal began his artistic career in the 2000s.
+Initially, he worked as a hip-hop producer for JuNouMi Records.
+However, he gained prominence collaborating with the rapper Michał "Małolat" Kapliński, with whom he recorded the album W pogoni za lepszej jakości życiem, released in 2005; it reached number 14 on the Polish top 100 chart, OLiS.
+In addition, the duo's hit entitled "W tej grze" reached number 4 on the Szczecin Polish Radio Hit List (Szczecińska Lista Przebojów).

-Until 2007, Ajron also collaborated with such hip-hop artists as: Noon, Pezet, Eldo and Włodi.
-Then Dąbal abandoned his musical activity and emigrated to the United States, where he graduated from the American Film Institute Conservatory in Los Angeles.
-The first success was a year later thanks to the short production of "Pralnia", Dąbal, among others directed, edited and shot for the picture.
-The film was appreciated by critics, which resulted, among others, in Special Jury Prize at the Independent Cinema Festival "OFF jak gorąco" in Łódź.
-In the meantime, Ajron collaborated with Polish rappers as a cinematographer for music videos, including with the duo Łona and Webber and the band HiFi Banda.
+Until 2007, Dąbal also collaborated with hip-hop artists including Noon, Pezet, Eldo, and Włodi.
+Soon after, Dąbal abandoned his musical career and emigrated to the United States, where he graduated from the American Film Institute Conservatory in Los Angeles.
+His first success in the film industry was a year later with the film Pralnia, which Dąbal, with others, directed, edited, and shot.
+The film was appreciated by critics, which resulted in a Special Jury Prize at the Independent Cinema Festival OFF jak gorąco in Łódź, and other awards.
+In the meantime, Dąbal collaborated with Polish rappers as a cinematographer for music videos, including with the duo Łona and Webber and the band HiFi Banda.